contextvibes/cli/README.md

 </a>
 <!-- End Button -->

 Context Vibes is a command-line tool designed to streamline common development tasks and generate context for AI assistants.
-It provides consistent wrappers for Git workflows, Infrastructure as Code (IaC) operations, and code quality checks, focusing on clear, structured terminal output and detailed background logging.
+It provides consistent wrappers for Git workflows, Infrastructure as Code (IaC) operations, code quality checks, formatting, and testing, focusing on clear, structured terminal output and detailed background logging.

 ## Why Context Vibes?